-To enter the program leading to the Master of Science in Nursing (MSN) degree with a concentration as either a Family Nurse Practitioner (FNP) or Nurse Educator (NE), the student must first meet the requirements established by and apply to Albany State University's Graduate School, which is the overarching school containing the various major-related concentrations and programs, and be accepted to the University in good standing.
+To enter the program leading to the Master of Science in Nursing (MSN) degree, the student must first meet the requirements established by and apply to Albany State University's Graduate School, which is the overarching school containing the various major-related concentrations and programs, and be accepted to the University in good standing.
 Please be aware that admission to the Graduate School does not guarantee acceptance into its graduate nursing programs.
 The prospective student should contact the Graduate Admissions Office or the Department of Nursing's Graduate Nursing Programs Director well in advance of the planned entry date.
-Additionally, applicants should be aware of the following: